 If there’s no way to change your product to make it unique, look for ways to innovate on your business model.
 Sometimes changing how people pay for your product gives them a good reason to switch from their existing provider.

-For instance, if your competitors sell one-off products, maybe you could sell the same kind of product on a subscription basis.
+For example, if your competitors sell one-off products, maybe you could sell the same kind of product on a subscription basis.
 Or maybe you could give part of it away for free in order to convert people into paying customers.
-(Software products are known for their freemium models.)

 Instead of letting gig workers and clients negotiate rates, Fiverr sets the price point from the outset ($5) and lets the gig workers design services to meet it.
 This completely removes the negotiating element from transactions so gig workers and clients can focus on what’s important to them.

 At the end of the day, Fiverr’s product is the same as any other freelancing platform.
 They simply connect freelancers and clients and give them a place to conduct a transaction.
 But Fiverr found a way to disrupt the industry with an innovative model and compete in a crowded market.